 The Company evaluates whether a mortgage loan modification represents a troubled debt restructuring and does not meet the criteria established in the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 In a troubled debt restructuring, the Company grants concessions related to the borrower's financial difficulties.
 Generally, the types of concessions include reduction of the contractual interest rate, extension of the maturity date at an interest rate lower than current market interest rates and/or a reduction of accrued interest.
-The Company considers the amount, timing and extent of the continuous monitoring process, the Company may have recorded a specific allowance for credit loss prior to when the mortgage loan is modified in a troubled debt restructuring.
+The Company considers the amount, timing and extent of the concession granted in determining any changes in allowance for credit losses recorded in connection with the troubled debt restructuring.
+Through the continuous monitoring process, the Company may have recorded a specific allowance for credit loss prior to when the mortgage loan is modified in a troubled debt restructuring.
 Accordingly, the carrying value (after specific allowance for credit loss) before and after modification through a troubled debt restructuring may not change significantly or may increase if the expected recovery is higher than the pre-modification recovery assessment.